 My tour guide, Hoa, was lots of fun!
 He enlightened me about many things Vietnamese, including street burnings that I referenced in a previous post.
 These “ritual offerings to deceased family members” are positive and viewed as “caring acts”.

 “Fire and smoke help facilitate a connection between the two worlds of living and dead.
 By burning paper-versions of gifts, people can “transport them to their deceased family members”.
 The ritual burning of “joss paper” (aka ghost money) is a part of the Vietnamese religion known as “ancestor worship”.
 The “offering of gifts for the sake of deceased relatives, earns their blessings and takes care of them in the after-life”.
 The belief is that “those in the spirit-realm need to be cared for, the same as those in the physical world”.

 Bridges and Lakes

 We began the City Tour with a ride near West Lake, the largest of 6 lakes in Hanoi.
 Then, we proceeded across Long Biên Bridge, a 100+-year-old cantilever bridge across the Red River.
 Long Biên is one of 8 bridges currently built over Red River.
-To accommodate Vietnam’s constantly-growing population, in addition to the existing bridges described below, several more are in the works:
+To accommodate Vietnam’s constantly-growing population, in addition to the existing bridges described below, several more new bridges are in the works: